AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 ## Completing the IMS Configuration in AEM {#completing-the-ims-configuration-in-aem}

-Returning to AEM you can complete the IMS configuration by adding required values from the IMS integration for Target:
+Returning to AEM you can complete the IMS configuration by adding required values from the IMS integration for Analytics:

 1. Return to the [IMS Configuration open in AEM](#configuring-ims-generating-a-public-key).
 1. Select **Next**.